 - Registration and Financial Aid

 - 2015 schedule of events and Preliminary Program Information

 UUA Board of Trustees Seeks UU Youth Stories

 If you are a youth (completing 9th grade through one year out from high school graduation) the UUA Board invites you to share a brief video message (1-2 minutes) telling your unique story of engaging in Unitarian Universalism.
 We are looking for real stories of personal experiences.
 Share your own true story (and win a paid registration to GA 2015 or other UU event)!

 Unitarian Universalist Association (UUA) General Assembly & Conference Services professional staff coordinate logistics such as registration, housing, the exhibit hall, services to our attendees prior to General Assembly, and the GA Program.
 Contact General Assembly & Conference Services Office Staff.

 The General Assembly Planning Committee selects the site for each General Assembly, sets the daily schedule, and determines which organizations affiliated with the UUA may present program material.
 In addition, the committee oversees the annual Ware Lecture, Opening Events, music, ambiance, and evening activities.
 The UUA Board, based on recommendations by the Planning Committee, selects GA sites four to five years in advance.
 Site selection criteria.

 - June 24-28: 2015 Portland, OR

 The General Assembly Planning Committee is committed to addressing the inclusion of all people, whatever their abilities might be, in all GA activities.

-Logos and Other Downloadable Resources for Promoting General Assembly in Your Congregation
+- Logos and Other Downloadable Resources for Promoting GA in Your Congregations.